Mother’s Day is a great opportunity to honor a mom who gardens.

 6. Ashland Cedar Pergola with Bar and Electric Capacity

 You won’t even be able to pretend that this gift isn’t for the whole family, but mom will probably go along with the ruse that this is a present for her.

-This 14-by-10-foot cedar pergola with concrete anchors has a built-in two tier bar and 120-volt outlets.
+This 14-by-10-foot cedar pergola with concrete anchors has a built-in bar and 120-volt outlets.
 It will quickly become the hub for outdoor entertaining or creating a trendy outdoor kitchen.

 For the gardener, though, it’s also a place to plant grapevines or other pretty climbers.
 We’ve got more advice on growing flowering vines in this guide, if you need inspiration.

 The base dimensions of this new gathering spot are 11 feet 9 inches by 8 feet, and the interior is 10 feet 9 inches by 6 feet 11 inches by 6 feet 10 inches.